ignite/cli/docs/guide/token_factory.md

 With this module you will be able to create new native denoms on your blockchain at will.
 Learn what [denoms](../kb/denom.md) are and how they are used in the Cosmos Ecosystem.

+Basically denoms describe token on a blockchain, also to referred as [Coins](https://docs.cosmos.network/master/architecture/adr-024-coin-metadata.html).
 A denom in this module will always have an owner, who is allowed to issue new tokens, change the denoms name or transfer the ownership to a different account.

 The denom has a name `denom` and a `ticker` property.